Post Graduate Diploma in Trauma & PTSD (Level 7 Counselling Training) 2017 Class

 This course is run in Berkshire by the Course Director, Lucia Hall of ICS Limited.
 This course provides 102 hours of CPD (Continuous Professional Development).

 The next intake will commence in January 2016.
 It is a programme of 18 days’ training, usually at weekends and participants will meet once each month for training workshops over either one or two days.
 The course comprises a total of 18 days.
 Dates are listed below.
 The full syllabus and course requirements are listed below.
+There is a fee to undertake this Post Graduate course.

 A 12-month part-time training programme for practitioners who are already qualified and established in their way or working.
 This course is designed for counsellors, psychotherapists, psychologists and mental health professionals.